Woodsigel/cpp-tech-test/README.md

 # Solution to C++ Technical Test

-Those are the code used to display my coding style, I believe it probably is qualified.
-Basically, the solution to the test that detects if there is a circle contained in a tree is simple.
+This is my solution to your test that checks if a binary tree contains a cycle.
 We can either perform a breadth-first search or depth-first search traversal of the tree, keeping track of the parent node for each visited node.
 This will allow to identify any back edges that indicate the presence of a cycle.

 In the solution named "simple," I use breadth-first search to solve the task.
 However, I find the code a bit cluttered within this solution, especially in the `has_circle` function where we have inline code for breadth-first search.
 Nevertheless, for the sake of simplicity, I have decided to include it.